Deren-Web-Developement-Projects/Odin-Landing-Page/README.md

-# Odin-Landing-Page
-The Odin Project - Landing Page project
+# The Odin Project - Landing Page project

+## Description
+A single page website created as part of The Odin Project curriculum.

+## Technologies & Languages
+- HTML
+- CSS

+---
+### Screenshots